digitalrebar/provision/doc/quickstart.rst

   2. PXE Boot your Machine

-    * insure your test Machine is on the same Layer 2 subnet as your DRP endpoint, or that you've configured your networks *IP Helper* to forward your DHCP requests to your DRP Endpoint
+    * ensure your test Machine is on the same Layer 2 subnet as your DRP endpoint, or that you've configured your networks *IP Helper* to forward your DHCP requests to your DRP Endpoint
     * the Machine must be in the same subnet as defined in the Subnets section above
     * set your test machine or VM instance to PXE boot
     * power the Machine on, or reboot it, and verify that the NIC begins the PXE boot process